-Servings: 5 Total time: 2 hrs 15 mins Difficulty: beginner
+Servings: 5 Total time: 2 hours 15 minutes Difficulty: Beginner

 Beef Rendang is a true treasure of Indonesian cuisine.
-Originally from the island of Sumatra, this dish is traditionally prepared for special occasions, such as family celebrations and religious ceremonies.
-Slowly simmered in coconut milk and a combination of fragrant spices, the beef becomes incredibly tender, while the sauce reduces to a smooth, caramelized texture.
+Originating from the island of Sumatra, this dish is traditionally prepared for special occasions, such as family celebrations and religious ceremonies.
+Slowly simmered in coconut milk and a blend of fragrant spices, the beef becomes incredibly tender, while the sauce reduces to a smooth, caramelized texture.
 Naturally gluten-free, Rendang is perfect for a convivial meal that invites you on a culinary journey.
-Find out how to prepare this Indonesian specialty at home with simple and accessible ingredients.
+Discover how to prepare this Indonesian specialty at home with simple, readily available ingredients.

 Indonesian beef rendang

-Preparation time 15 mins Cooking time 2 hrs Total time 2 hrs 15 mins
+Preparation time: 15 minutes Cooking time: 2 hours Total time 2 hours 15 minutes

 Difficulty: Beginner Servings: 5